The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: A CG-based branch-and-cut algorithm for ISDPs

-Algorithm~\ref{AlgSeparation} provides an integer dual matrix $\bold{U}$ inducing a cut $\langle \bold{U}, \bold{X} \rangle \geq 0$ separating $\bold{\hat{X}}$ from the feasible set of \eqref{primalBSDP}.
-This cut can be further strengthened by exploiting the affine constraints in a CG rounding step.
-We show how this can be done for two classes of binary semidefinite programming problems.
-Both types play an important role in combinatorial optimization.
+The cuts $\langle \bold{U}, \bold{X} \rangle \geq 0$ can be further strengthened by exploiting the affine constraints in a CG rounding step.
+We show how this can be done for a class of binary semidefinite programming problems that often appears in relaxations of combinatorial problems.